 The United Kingdom (UK) has the world’s fifth largest economy, is the largest financial services provider in the world, and, according to the independent intergovernmental Financial Action Task Force (FATF), is “a global leader in promoting corporate transparency.”

 Therefore, it’s not surprising the UK has robust Anti-Money Laundering (AML) and Know Your Customer (KYC) laws and regulations.
 These include requirements that organizations such as the following need to verify individual and business identities:

 - Electronic money institutions

 - Independent legal professionals who offer financial or real property transaction services

 Note that different industry sectors can have different thresholds, standards and regulators, so it’s imperative to understand the specific requirements of the applicable sector.

-Identity for financial services
+KYC requirements for UK banks and financial services

 The FCA, in general, favors a risk-based approach, focusing on the outputs rather than specific AML laws and rules; “firms must have in place policies and procedures in relation to customer due diligence and monitoring, among others, but neither the law nor our rules prescribe in detail how firms have to do this.”

 In terms of performing proper Customer Due Diligence (CDD), there are three requirements according to the 2017 updated AML regulations: